open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>directory</b></td>
         <td>string</td>
         <td>
           directory is the target directory name.
 Must not contain or start with '..'.
-If '.' is supplied, the volume directory will be the git repository.
-Otherwise, if specified, the volume will contain the git repository in the subdirectory with the given name.<br/>
+If '.' is supplied, the volume directory will be the git repository.<br/>
         </td>
         <td>false</td>
       </tr><tr>